bernardtaubert/wordcloud/README.md

 - Enter<pre>Activate Whitelist</pre>
 - Shift + Enter<pre>Activate Blacklist</pre>

-Optionally, the following files can be used for initialization.
+The following files can be used for initialization.

 + settings
 + blacklist